Skip to main content

 Example of flashcards that have an Extra property on the back side.

-Practicing specific flashcards using a table
+Practicing specific flashcards from a table using filters

-For instance, the table below is filtered to only show Chemical Elements that have “gas” in the phase at STP property.
-So when practicing the Gas Elements document, only the flashcards for gaseous elements will be shown in the queue.
+Example: the table view below is filtered to only show "Chemical Elements" that have “Gas” selected in the "phase at STP" property.
+So, when practicing the Gas Elements document, only flashcards about the gaseous elements will be shown in the practice queue.

 Example of a filtered table, highlighting the fact that only flashcards from the rows being show are considered in the document.